gangulel/gangulel/README.md

 - 📫 How to reach me **ganguleldishma@gmail.com**

-- ⚡ Fun fact **"There is a wonderful art or pattern in everything"**
+- ⚡ Fun fact **"There is no "cloud."
+                  It's just someone else's computer!"**